Funded So Far

 Kings Tamerton Community Centre received £1,741.73 which paid for their Christmas outing as well as two new laptop computers.

 Plymouth Raiders received £22,890 to run their Healthy Hoops Primary Basketball project in seven primary schools in the NYCT area.

-Sunshine Marina received £954 to help towards the costs of year round social events and the annual Christmas meal.
+Sunshine Marina received £954 to help towards the costs of

 St Paul’s Primary School was awarded £25,171.95 for playground markings, an Environmental Play area and an Outdoor classroom